OutSystems/docs-product/src/building-apps/ui/patterns/web/numbers/counter.md

     ![Image illustrating the conversion of a text widget to an expression within the Counter widget in Service Studio](images/counter-11-ss.png "Converting Text Widget to Expression")

-1. In the Expression Editor, enter the following expression and click **Done**.
+1. In the Expression Editor, enter the following expression and click **Close**.

     `GetUsers.Count`